choisant/illustris-project/README.md

 # Illustris project
-This is my first trial at making a functioning repository for working with the [Illustris](tng-project.org) data.
+This is the repository for my project thesis at NTNU where I work on the [Illustris](tng-project.org) data.

 ## Installation